Frequently Asked Questions

-Classes begin at 8:30 AM Monday through Saturday.
-(Sunday is Visitors Day.)
+Classes begin at 8:30 AM.
 Each day consists of 4 hours of class in the major area of study, 45 minutes in an elective class, 30 minutes in a class we call Connections, meals, and a 40-minute rest period.
 We offer supervised recreational activities after classes end at 3:45 PM.
 These include four square, chess, board games, softball, tennis, volleyball, frisbee, badminton, and soccer.
 Most evenings also involve talent shows/recitals, guest artists, and other performances.
-(A schedule will be provided to those students attending YMA.)
+(A schedule will be provided to those campers attending YMA.)

-YMA awards financial aid on a rolling basis beginning January 31 and ending April 1.
-It is highly recommended that you apply as early as possible so maximum resources are available.
+YMA awards financial aid committee awards aid twice during the spring.
 Please apply early, as funds are limited.
-YMA reserves the right to stop accepting applications earlier if funds are assigned to students before that date.
 Note: If you are applying for Financial Aid, send those materials in before registering so you don't have to pay a deposit upfront.

 Once we process your online registration application and receive the registration fee, we’ll send you an email confirmation that includes a reminder of your remaining balance.
 When you register online, you’ll receive an email acknowledgment of your payment through our payment system.
 A packet with further details about YMA will be emailed to each enrolled student in June.

-For questions regarding camp, registration, or employment, contact Galen Cohen at galen@YMAinc.org or (503) 880-3817.
-For questions regarding financial contributions or volunteering, contact Sarah Tiedemann at firstname.lastname@example.org or (503) 281-9528.
+For questions regarding camp, registration, or employment, contact Galen Cohen at galen@YMAinc.org or 503-281-9528 ext 1.
+For questions regarding financial contributions or volunteering, contact Neal Spinler at email@example.com or 503-281-9528 ext 2.